TikiTk/PyDFS/README.md

 # PyDFS
 Simple distributed file system like HDFS (and of-course GFS).
 It consists of one Nameserver (NameNode) and multiple Storageservers (DataNode).
-And a client for interation.
+And a client for interaction.
 It will dump metadata/namespace when given SIGINT and reload it when fired up next time.
 Replicate data  the way HDFS does.
 It will send data to one storageserver and that storageserver will send it to next one and so on.
 Reading done in similar manner.
 Will contact fitst storageserver for block, if fails then second and so on.
 Uses RPyC for RPC.

 #### [Blog: Simple Distributed File System in Python : PyDFS](https://superuser.blog/distributed-file-system-python/)